 While these readings tend to feature established writers, though, there are also plenty of reading series dedicated to the future of poetry and prose.
 Brookline Booksmith hosts two series—the BASH series and the Breakwater Reading Series—the latter of which showcases MFA poets and writers of UMass Boston, Boston University, and Emerson College.
 The Write on the Dot reading series is most closely affiliated with UMass Boston and focuses on writers in Boston’s “borough” Dorchester.
 Daniel Pritchard’s U35 Poetry Series brings to the community poets under the age of 35.
 The Blacksmith House, founded by Emerson’s Gail Mazur, also hosts terrific poetry readings!

 Out of the Blue Gallery’s Dire series in Central Square bills itself as a literary “house party,” complete with beer, wine, and audience participation.
 Then there’s MassMouth, a nonprofit that holds live story slams, where people stand up and tell five minute, first-person, nonfiction stories.
 Says our marketing assistant Mimi Cook: “I’ve been to a number of slams, and they can be a lot of fun.
 Each slam is a competition, and the winners are invited to the finals in April.”

-We thank all the members of the Ploughshares staff who contributed to this post: DeWitt Henry, Wes Rothman, Ellen Duffer, Dave Goldstein, Miriam Cook, Margot Livesey, John Skoyles, Ladette Randolph, Akshay Ahuja, and Andrew Ladd.subscribe to Ploughshares?
+We thank all the members of the Ploughshares staff who contributed to this post: DeWitt Henry, Wes Rothman, Ellen Duffer, Dave Goldstein, Miriam Cook, Margot Livesey, John Skoyles, Ladette Randolph, Akshay Ahuja, and Andrew Ladd.Might we be so bold as to suggest that you subscribe to Ploughshares?